ambiennt/vt-releases/DOCUMENTATION_LITE.md

 - Type: `bool`
 - Allowed values: {`true`, `false`}
-- Allows custom `*.material.bin` shader material files to be loaded from the `.\shader_materials\` folder relative to the mod directory.
-Files placed in this folder override the corresponding shader materials loaded by MCBE.
+- Loads custom `*.material.bin` shader material files from the `.\shader_materials\` folder.
+When enabled, this folder is created automatically if it does not already exist.
+Files in this folder override the corresponding shader materials loaded by MCBE.

 ---

 #### `skin_sideloader`
 - Type: `object`
-- Loads a custom player skin and optional cape directly from disk upon joining a server, bypassing the in-game skin menu.
+- Loads a custom player skin and optional cape from the `.\skin_assets\` folder upon joining a server, bypassing the vanilla skin menu.
+When enabled, this folder is created automatically if it does not already exist.
 This can help resolve issues where skins fail to load or sync through the vanilla skin system.
-Skin and cape files are expected to be located in the `.\skin_assets\` folder relative to the mod directory.
 - Fields:
 	- `enabled`
 		- Type: `bool`